Test Your Daily Knowledge with Fun Questions Inspired by the Bing Homepage

 Explanation:

-Correct Answer: A. Dubai
+Correct Answer: A. No, they are flightless birds

 Explanation:

-Correct Answer: A. Arabian Desert
+Correct Answer: A. Its long, powerful legs

 Explanation:

-A. Petra
+A. Africa

-B. Babylon
+B. Antarctica

-Correct Answer: A. Petra
+Correct Answer: A. Africa

 Explanation: